sedhossein/clean-code-with-clear-coder/README.md

 - at first, learn the learning tricks, googling, and training hard, then the others want you for skills. in other way never can find out the happines of softwar and working :-)

+- be the cheap, is the most easiest way! if see that do not have any problem or chalange recently, be careful, maybe smth is went wrong nigaa!

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna